dutchpsycho/Syscall-Proxy/README.md

 5. Stores SSNs in a mapping of syscall names to their corresponding number.

 ### **Direct Syscall Invocation**
-By bypassing user-mode APIs (e.g., `NtQuerySystemInformation`), the project avoids user-mode hooks placed by AC or debuggers.
+By bypassing user-mode APIs (e.g., `NtQuerySystemInformation`), the project avoids user-mode hooks placed by EDR/AC/Debuggers
 - Allocates executable memory to store syscall stubs.
 - Constructs stubs dynamically with the extracted SSN.
-- Executes syscalls directly.
+- Executes syscalls directly to the Kernel.

-This approach ensures that no user-mode callbacks (e.g., instrumentation hooks) are triggered during execution.

 ### **User-Mode Hooks and Instrumentation Callbacks**
 - **User-Mode Hooks**: Often implemented by intercepting calls to functions in `ntdll.dll`, such as `NtQuerySystemInformation`, and redirecting them to malicious or monitoring code.
 These hooks can be bypassed by avoiding the hooked API entirely and directly invoking the syscall.